Yamunotri: Yamunotri Temple

 Yamunotri Temple is situated in the western region of Garhwal Himalayas at an altitude of 3235 m near the river source.
 The temple was built in 1839 by Sundarshan Shah who was the king of the cultural center of Tehri.
 There was a small shrine at the site prior to the construction of the temple.
 The Divya Shila and Surya Kund are located near the temple.
+The Yamunotri Temple, on the left bank of the Yamuna, was constructed by Maharaja Pratap Shah of Tehri Garhwal.
+The deity is made of black marble.
+The Yamuna, like the Ganges, has been elevated to the status of a divine mother for the Hindus and has been held responsible for nurturing and developing the Indian civilisation.

+There are hot water springs located close to the temple.
+Surya Kund is the most important.
+Near the Surya Kund there is a rock called Divya Shila, which is worshipped prior to offering worship to Yamuna.
+Devotees prepare rice and potatoes, tied in muslin cloth, to offer at the shrine by dipping them in these hot water springs.
+The cooked rice is taken back home as prasada.